 Liquified natural Gas (LNG) for Germany

-A floating terminal – Floating Storage and Regasification Unit FSRU – as planned for Wilhelmshaven, can be realized most economically and quickly.
+LNG terminals can be built either on land or as a floating unit.
+A floating terminal – known as a Floating Storage and Regasification Unit (FSRU) – as planned for Wilhelmshaven, can be realized most economically and quickly.

-FSRU-project Wilhelmshaven at a glance
+LNG terminal Wilhelmshaven at a glance

 Strategic importance of the project

-Pipeline network & infrastructure
+Pipeline network and infrastructure

-FSRU and pipeline engineering
+FSRU and pipeline construction

 - FSRU provider will be MOL (Mitsui O.S.K.
-Lines)
+Lines).

 The LNG tankers can berth in accordance with international standards.
-Furthermore, Wilhelmshaven is Germany’s only deep-water port.
+Furthermore, Wilhelmshaven is Germany’s only deep water port.
 LNG tankers of all sizes can reach the facility independently of tides.
 In addition, the ideal maritime location allows LNG tankers to moor and dock without hindering traffic to other major ports.

 The pre-conditions for a later landside expansion of the terminal for up to 40 bcm/a are already available.

 The local economy will be strengthened by the construction of the terminal and the accompanying industry.
 The establishment of an FSRU will allow Wilhelmshaven and the region of Friesland to foster its role as an energy hub in Northwestern Europe.